 Stepping Motor Drive (STM)

-The key benefit of a Stepping Motor Drives (STM) technology is its ability to focus the lens silently when shooting video with sound.
+The key benefit of Stepping Motor Drives (STM) technology is its ability to focus the lens silently when shooting video with sound.
 Stepping motor drives are currently used by all Canon EF-M lenses and select EF-S lenses.

 Image Stabilization (IS)

 Image stabilization (IS) is incorporated into certain lenses in order to minimize the appearance of camera shake and enable greater handholding capabilities.
-IS system relies on twin oscillating gyroscopes that detect shake-related disturbances’ path to the image and corrects them by shifting an independent image-stabilizing lens group on a plane opposite to the direction of the lens movement, which cancels out the movement, maintaining an unbroken path for the incoming light rays.
+IS system relies on twin oscillating gyroscopes that detect shake-related disturbances’ path to the image and correct them by shifting an independent image-stabilizing lens group on a plane opposite to the direction of the lens movement, which cancels out the movement, maintaining an unbroken path for the incoming light rays.

 Unlike other manufacturers’ image-stabilization systems, which should be turned off when using a tripod or monopod, Canon IS lenses are designed to detect these support devices and automatically disengage the IS system.